mncube/swaprinc/README.md

 The “raw model” is specified by the formula parameter, which is passed to stats::lm.
 The pca_vars and n_pca_components parameters indicate that variables x2 to x10 will be used to extract three principal components.
-Subsequently, the “pca model” is passed to stats::lm as follows: y \~ x1 + PC1 + PC2 + PC3.
+Subsequently, the “PCA model” is passed to stats::lm as follows: y \~ x1 + PC1 + PC2 + PC3.

 By setting the lpca_center and lpca_scale parameters to ‘pca’, the data